UniMath/agda-unimath/src/metric-spaces/cauchy-pseudocompletion-of-pseudometric-spaces.lagda.md

 ## Idea

 The
-{{#concept "pseudometric completion" Disambiguation="of a pseudometric space" Agda=pseudometric-completion-Pseudometric-Space}}
+{{#concept "Cauchy pseudocompletion" Disambiguation="of a pseudometric space" Agda=cauchy-pseudocompletion-Pseudometric-Space}}
 of a [pseudometric space](metric-spaces.pseudometric-spaces.md) `M` is the pseudometric space of
 [Cauchy approximations](metric-spaces.cauchy-approximations-pseudometric-spaces.md)